QubesOS/qubes-doc/VMSudo.md

 # joanna.
 ```

-While ITL still supports above statement, some Qubes users want to enable user/root isolation in VM anyway.
-We do not support it in any our package, but of course nothing can stop the user from making some modifications in own system.

 Below is a complete list of configuration made according to the above statement, with (not necessary complete) list of mechanisms depending on each of them:

 1.  sudo (/etc/sudoers.d/qubes):